rhel-labs/instruqt/ebpf-tracing/01-step1/assignment.md

   contents: |
     # Goal:

-    After completing this scenario, users will better understand the performance observability tools provided in Red Hat Enterprise Linux 8.
+    After completing this scenario, users will better understand the performance observability tools provided in Red Hat Enterprise Linux.

     # Concepts included in this scenario:
     * Install bcc-tools